DynFrs: An Efficient Framework for Machine Unlearning in Random Forest: Experiments

 \subsection{Online Mixed Data Stream}

-In this section, we introduce the online mixed data stream setting, which satisfies: (1) there are 3 types of requests: sample addition, sample deletion, and querying; (2) requests arrive in a mixed sequence, with no prior knowledge of future requests until the current one is processed; (3) the amount of addition and deletion requests are roughly balanced, allowing unchanged model's hyperparameters; (4) the goal is to minimize the latency in responding to each request.
-Currently, no other tree-based models but $\dynfrs$ can handle sample addition/deletion and query simultaneously.
+In this section, we introduce the online mixed data stream setting, which satisfies: (1) there are 3 types of requests: sample addition, sample removal, and querying; (2) requests arrive in a mixed sequence, with no prior knowledge of future requests until the current one is processed; (3) the amount of addition and removal requests are roughly balanced, allowing unchanged model's hyperparameters; (4) the goal is to minimize the latency in responding to each request.
+Currently, no other tree-based models but $\dynfrs$ can handle sample addition/removal and query simultaneously.

 Due to the page limit, this part is moved to Appendix \ref{apdx:stream}.